 According to its website, "Public Citizen is a nonprofit consumer advocacy organization that champions the public interest in the halls of power.
 We defend democracy, resist corporate power and work to ensure that government works for the people - not for big corporations."
-Recent articles include "Medicare for All is a 'Racial Equity Policy:' Winning Medicare for All Would Be An Essential Step In Preventing Needless Pain And Suffering In Communities Of Color" and "Coronavirus Shows Why We Need Medicare for All: The tremendous greed of the for-profit health insurance system even in the face of a pandemic highlights why we need Medicare for All"
+Recent articles include "People Over Patents" and "Analysis Shows Amgen's Gaming Of Patent System Cost Medicare More Than a Billion in Savings Over Less Than Four Years."